Are you looking to start a blog this year?

 Once you have a handful of topics, ask yourself if you’re an expert in them.

-I love sushi but there’s no way I’m an expert on it!
+I love sushi but there’s no way I’m a sushi expert!

 If you’re not an expert on the topics you’re passionate about, you’re likely not going to be successful creating a blog about it.